Rachel Isaacs

 Rachel Isaacs was the first openly lesbian rabbi ordained by the Conservative movement's Jewish Theological Seminary ("JTS"), which occurred in May 2011.

 Biography

-Isaacs earned her B.A. from Wellesley College in 2005, where she was the Hillel Co-President.

-She transferred to JTS from the Reform movement's Hebrew Union College-Jewish Institute of Religion in her third year of rabbinical school.
+Isaacs earned her B.A. from Wellesley College in 2005, where she was the Hillel Co-president.
+She transferred to the Jewish Theological Seminary (JTS) from the Reform movement's Hebrew Union College-Jewish Institute of Religion in her third year of rabbinical school.